 Your Page’s call-to-action (CTA) button is one of the best opportunities to capture prospects and leads.

-Most Page templates will display the “Send Message” button to start.
+Most business page templates will display the “Send Message” button to start.

-To change this, click the pencil icon, and then click “Edit button” on the drop-down menu that appears.
+To change this, click the pencil icon and then click the “Edit button” on the drop-down menu that appears.

 Facebook provides different CTA options to choose from: